Mid-April 2026 TRFS Update

 RANCH NEWS ARTICLES!

 You can see the latest ranch news articles under “Resources” then go down to the “Ranch Articles” tab.
-Our featured article is a reminder that the second part of dove season in Texas has opened.
+Our latest article is about an USDA report that sheds light on who owns the nation's farmland.
 Read more.
 These articles are also featured in our bi-weekly email newsletter.

 STAY INFORMED WITH OUR PROPERTY UPDATES!